 - $500 grant to 4th Williamstown Sea Scouts

 Contribution towards one off levey introduced in response to COVID-19.

 Purchase of digital equipment to support English language classes for remote learning during COVID-19.

 - $500 grant to Williamstown CYMS Amateur Football Club

 Purchase of equipment to provide protection for members during COVID-19.

-- $500 Walker Close and Brooklyn Hall Association Inc
+- $500 grant to Walker Close and Brooklyn Hall Association Inc

 Purchase of equipment required to enhance protective measures for members during COVID-19.